6 Things to Consider When Choosing a Language Service Provider

 1. Your Language Requirements

-The very first step towards settling on an LSP is figuring out how many languages you need – and which ones.
+The very first step towards settling on a language service provider (LSP) is figuring out how many languages you need – and which ones.

 • How many languages do you need?

 If you want your content in one or two languages, then you may opt for the personal touch of a freelancer or a small-time translation company.
 However, if you have a high volume of content – even if it’s just in two languages – you may be better off with a larger translation agency that has the capacity to handle your workflow.

 If you have several language pairs, then a multi-language LSP will work best.
 For you to be able to grow with your language partner, choose one that has several languages under their belt – even if they’re not languages you are currently communicating in.
 This way, when you decide to translate your content into more languages, it will be easy to scale up.
 For brand consistency, it is also better if you use the services of an MLV (multi-language vendor) for different language pairs instead of having different translators working on your project.
 Consistency plays a central role in the quality of localized products and content.